Ctenanthe: Planting, Growing, and Care

 Ctenanthe burle-marxii ‘Amagris’

 The Marantaceae family, to which the Ctenanthe belongs, is known for being finicky and demanding when grown indoors.
 These tropical plants require high humidity, non-calcareous water, and precise watering to prevent leaf desiccation or, conversely, root rot.
-Although the Ctenanthe is considered more tolerant than Calathea or Maranta, it remains sensitive to growing conditions: overly dry air causes leaf tips to brown, and too much direct sunlight risks scorching them.
-This is a plant that reacts quickly to care mistakes, making it challenging for beginner gardeners.
+Although the Ctenanthe is considered more tolerant than the Calathea or Maranta, it remains sensitive to growing conditions: overly dry air causes the leaf tips to brown, and too much direct sunlight risks scorching them.
+This is a plant that reacts quickly to care mistakes, which can make it challenging for beginner gardeners.
 However, by following a few simple rules, it adapts well to indoor life.

 Watering: How and How Often?